 - Paper: ESRC Centre for Research on Socio-Cultural Change, Open University, 2 June,.
 ‘Research Cultural work and creative biographies’ data analysis workshop.

-Dr Linda Sandino, CCW/V&A Senior Research Fellow
+Dr Linda Sandino, V&A Visiting Fellow

 The interviews are mainly conducted by Linda Sandino, but the project greatly benefits from the support and involvement of Anthony Burton, Charlotte Flint, Christopher Marsden, Dr Matthew Partington, Matilda Pye, Katrina Royall, Charlotte Webb and Helen Woodfield.